Hollywood's Trade Bible Just Dropped a Bombshell Exposé On Meghan and Harry's Netflix Era

 How We Got Here: The Deal That Made Sense

 Netflix moved fastest and paid most.
-The reported deal — variously cited at $60 million, $100 million, and other figures depending on the source — represented what the company clearly believed was a premium narrative asset.
+The reported deal — variously cited at figures approaching $100 million — represented what the company clearly believed was a premium narrative asset.
 Sarandos was personally invested.
 He and wife Nicole Avant socialised with the couple as Montecito neighbours.
-The professional and personal relationship were intertwined from the beginning in a way that would later make both more complicated to disentangle.
+The professional and personal were intertwined from the beginning in a way that would later make both more complicated to disentangle.

 As recently as March 2025 — one year before the Variety piece that set the internet on fire — Sarandos was still publicly effusive.
-In a Variety cover story that month, he described Netflix as a "passive partner" in Meghan's company and praised her cultural influence in terms that now read as a document of a relationship at its last warm moment: "I think Meghan is underestimated in terms of her influence on culture.
+In a Variety cover story, he described Netflix as a "passive partner" in Meghan's company and praised her cultural influence: "I think Meghan is underestimated in terms of her influence on culture.
 When we dropped the trailer for the Harry and Meghan doc series, everything on-screen was dissected in the press for days.
-The shoes she was wearing sold out all over the world.
-The Hermès blanket on the chair behind her sold out everywhere.
-People are fascinated with Meghan Markle.
+The shoes she was wearing sold out all over the world...
 She and Harry are overly dismissed."

 "The Sussexes' perceived pattern of selling repackaged versions of the same story about their exit from royal life has exhausted Netflix."

-According to sources in the Variety piece, Netflix is unhappy to discover the Sussexes did not loop them in on two major revelations: the Oprah Winfrey interview and Harry's memoir Spare.
-The streamer had wanted to save exclusive details about the royal exit for the docuseries.
-The Sussexes' team disputes this, saying Netflix had "open communication" and "coordinated timing."
-This dispute — whoever is right — establishes an early pattern of contested expectations about what exclusivity means.
+According to Variety's sources, Netflix is unhappy to discover the Sussexes did not loop them in on two major revelations: the Oprah interview and Harry's memoir Spare.
+The streamer had wanted to save exclusive details for the docuseries.
+The Sussex team disputes this, saying Netflix had "open communication" and "coordinated timing."
+This dispute — whoever is right — establishes an early pattern of contested expectations about what exclusivity actually means.

 The Harry and Meghan documentary lands and performs as expected.
 Massive viewership.
 Global conversation.
-The royal rupture, told in their own words, is exactly the product Netflix bought.
+The royal rupture, narrated by the people who made it, is exactly the product Netflix bought.
 The problem is immediate: the central narrative is now aired.
 The institution cannot be left twice.
 The sequel has to find something else to be about.

 In June 2023, Spotify ends its association with the couple after one season of Archetypes.
 The executive "grifters" comment establishes publicly what the industry had been saying privately.
-At a Cannes conference that year, then-United Talent Agency CEO Jeremy Zimmer says: "Turns out Meghan Markle was not a great audio talent, or necessarily any kind of talent.
+At Cannes, then-UTA CEO Jeremy Zimmer says: "Turns out Meghan Markle was not a great audio talent, or necessarily any kind of talent.
 Just because you're famous doesn't make you great at something."
-Meghan signs with WME in April 2023 in an attempt to rebuild her Hollywood profile.
-Pearl — an animated series about a girl who meets famous women throughout history — is developed and then scrapped.
-It would not be the only scripted casualty.
+Pearl — an animated series — is developed and then scrapped.
 In nearly six years at Netflix, Archewell Productions does not launch a single scripted project.

 With Love, Meghan launches on Netflix — two seasons, eight episodes each.
 Sarandos publicly praises Meghan as underestimated.
-As Ever launches simultaneously, with Netflix as a backer and distribution partner.
-The second season of With Love, Meghan reportedly "craters" in viewership, according to Variety's sources.
+As Ever launches simultaneously, with Netflix as a backer.
+The second season reportedly "craters" in viewership, per Variety's sources.
 Netflix quietly begins reassessing.

 Netflix announces it will not continue its investment in As Ever.
 Reports suggest the brand departed with approximately $10 million in products.
-The official statements from both sides are cordial in the specific way that statements are cordial when the relationship has already been decided privately and neither party wants to litigate it publicly.
+The official statements from both sides are cordial in the specific way that statements are cordial when the relationship has already been decided privately.

-Before taking any of the Variety allegations at face value, it is worth acknowledging the genre.
+It is worth acknowledging the genre.
 This is Hollywood reporting built on unnamed insiders, strategically placed leaks, and the strange ecosystem where denials and legal objections become part of the narrative rather than corrections to it.
 Not everything in a story like this is accurate.
-Some of it is exaggerated.
-Some of it is true but framed tendentiously.
+Some is exaggerated.
+Some is true but framed tendentiously.

 What matters is not whether every sentence is airtight.
 What matters is why enough people with knowledge of this relationship wanted this version of events circulating in March 2026.
 Stories like this do not appear because one journalist decided to write them.
 They appear because enough sources decided to talk.
 That decision tells you something about the atmosphere that no individual anecdote can fully convey.